 - Smooth out any air bubbles because they can cause the condom to break.

 - After you have ejaculated, but before your penis becomes soft, hold the base of the condom (where the ring is) and carefully pull your penis out of your partner so that nothing spills.

 - Carefully slide off the condom and throw it in the trash.

 A condom can tear if it’s too tight or it can fall off if it’s too loose.
 If this happens while you’re having vaginal sex, your female partner may want to consider taking emergency contraception if she isn’t using another form of birth control.
 Emergency contraception includes levonorgestrel (Plan B®), also known as the “morning-after pill.”

 - A dental dam is a thin, rectangular sheet of latex or silicone that covers the genitals of a woman receiving oral sex.

 - You can buy these online, get them from the New York City Department of Health and Mental Hygiene, or make one out of a condom.

-- If you want to make a dental dam out of a condom, you may want to avoid those with a spermicide or lubricant, as the taste may be unpleasant.
-Cut off the tip and cut down the side of the tube to make a sheet.
+- If you want to make a dental dam out of a condom, cut off the tip and cut down the side of the tube to make a sheet.

 - To use a dental dam, have your female partner hold the sheet over her vulva or anus while you are giving her oral sex.